 Ask the EEC

 Have your questions answered by members of the Tinley Park Environmental Enhancement Commission!
 Submit your questions to email@example.com.
+Learn more on the EEC page.

 For more information on the e-waste law and a complete list of registered recyclers, collectors and refurbishers, visit the Illinois Environmental Protection Agency or call (217) 524-6713.